 - 6.5.1 Concerns that do not meet the harm threshold are called low level concerns.
-Examples of these could be using inappropriate language with pupils, being over-friendly, showing favouritism etc. Low level concerns should still be reported in order to encourage an open and transparent culture, enabling the school to identify concerning, problematic or inappropriate behaviour early, to minimise the risk of abuse, and to ensure that adults working in or on behalf of the College are clear about professional boundaries and how to act within those boundaries. - 6.5.2 Staff should also feel confident to self-refer a low level concern if they have found themselves in a situation which could be misinterpreted.
-All low level concern reports will be handled sensitively and proportionately with the primary aim to strengthen systems within the College's safeguarding system and to support individuals to correct behaviour at an early stage. - 6.5.3 All reported low level concerns will be recorded.
+Examples of these could be using inappropriate language with pupils, being over-friendly, showing favouritism etc. Low level concerns should still be reported in order to encourage an open and transparent culture, enabling the school to identify concerning, problematic or inappropriate behaviour early, to minimise the risk of abuse, and to ensure that adults working in or on behalf of the College are clear about professional boundaries and how to act within those boundaries. - 6.5.2 All reported low level concerns will be recorded.
 The record will include details of the concern, the date of the concern, the context in which the concern arose and the action taken.
 The name of the individual sharing the concerns will also be noted (although if the reporter wishes to remain anonymous this will be respected as far as possible).
-All records will be kept confidential and stored securely in compliance with the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR). - 6.5.4 Low level concerns can be reported via the low level concerns form on Firefly (here), via email on lowlevelconcerns@etoncollege.org.uk or you can speak to (or email) the Head Master directly.
-Any concerns raised will be treated with the utmost sensitivity.
+All records will be kept confidential and stored securely in compliance with the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR).